 Prospects for US institutions of higher education

-There are some US colleges and universities that are recruiting in Vietnam, though the number is still relatively small at this point.
+There are some US colleges and universities that are recruiting in Cambodia, though the number is still relatively small at this point.
 Here are some tips and initial questions for colleagues who are considering adding Cambodia to their list of priority countries.

 - Consider your cost and location.
 What are your school’s main “selling points” in Cambodia?